gem-pasteur/PanACoTA/doc/source/starting.rst

 ======================

-``PanACoTA`` is a Python package, developed in Python 3.
+``PanACoTA`` is a Python package, developed in Python 3.6.

 Downloading and updating
 ========================

-You can download ``PanACoTA`` source code by downloading an archive (zip, tar.gz), or by cloning its github repository.
+You can download ``PanACoTA`` source code by downloading an archive of a given release (zip, tar.gz), or by cloning its github repository.
 By cloning the github repository, you will then be able to update the code to new versions very easily and quickly.
 Here is how to clone the repository:

 .. code-block:: bash

     git clone https://github.com/gem-pasteur/PanACoTA.git

-When asked, give your github login, and password.
+ve your github login, and password.

 This will create a repository called ``PanACoTA``.
 Go inside this repository (``cd PanACoTA``) to install the software, as described hereafter.